Poker Tutorial

 ?

 Each player receives 2 private hole cards.
-The SB and BB post forced bets.
-Action starts left of the BB moving clockwise — fold, call, or raise.
+SB and BB post forced bets.
+Action starts left of BB — fold, call, or raise.

 Position matters most pre-flop.
-Play tight from early positions, wider from the Button.
+Play tight from early seats, wider from the Button.

 2